What is working capital? Include Working Capital In A Purchase Price

 Step 1: (Re)-defining Working Capital for M&A

 Whereas the accounting definition is clear (Current Assets less Current Liabilities), in M&A, things can get a little murkier.
-Consider that for many lower middle market companies that their balance sheet is a little “out of whack”.
+Consider that for many lower middle market companies; their balance sheet is a little “out of whack.”
 More often than not a company will be completely debt free, and instead be “over capitalized” but keeping rainy day cash on the balance sheet.
 If we simply used the accounting definition of working capital, the amount included in most sales would be dramatically overstated.
 How does that impact a seller?
 It’s essentially a reduction in purchase price!

-As an example, see the table below.
+As an example, see the table below:

 Cash and Equivalents x Seller retains excess amount or purchase price adjusted